david-tw-tan/checkmywriting-legal/privacy-policy.md

 ## Children's Privacy

-Check My Writing is designed for educational use.
+Check My Writing AI is designed for educational use.
 We do not knowingly collect personal information from children under 13 without parental consent.

 ## Changes to This Policy